panaverse/learn-modern-python/01_class(Hello world_String)/README.md

-Certainly, you can make your `README.md` more structured and user-friendly by including better formatting and explanations.
-Below is a revised version of your existing `README.md` file.

----

 # Project Setup Guide

 This guide explains how to set up the development environment using Anaconda, Visual Studio Code (VS Code), and Python.